 The function requested is not supported.

-- Temporary Workaround 2.
-You can re-configure clients by allowing them to connect to the Remote Desktop with an unsafe version of CredSSP, as described in the article at the link above).
+- Workaround 2.
+You can re-configure your desktops by allowing them to connect to the Remote Desktop with an unsafe version of CredSSP (as described in the article at the link above).
 To do this, change the registry parameter AllowEncryptionOracle (use the command: